Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: PAS stopping criterion

 The second part is based on a convergence criterion on the coefficient of variation (COV) of the MPM value over the last $K_2$ iterations: $C_{K_2}(j)$.
 This is expressed in \Cref{eqPAS:cov}, where $\widehat{H}(j)$ is the MPM value predicted in iteration $j$.
 Again, we took the COV over the available iterations when $j<K_2$.

-The total stopping criterion $S(j)$ is provided in \Cref{eqPAS:convcrit}, where limits $\epsilon_1$ and $\epsilon_2$ are case-dependent, and where $K_1=K_2=50$ limit the influence of outliers and the minimum number of iterations for which convergence can be detected.
+The total stopping criterion $S(j)$ is provided in \Cref{eqPAS:convcrit}, where $K_1=K_2=20$ limit the influence of outliers and the minimum number of iterations for which convergence can be detected.
+Stopping criteria $\epsilon_1,\epsilon_2$ are chosen case-dependently, using acceptable tolerances for the problem at hand.

 Compared to the stopping criterion used for AS in \cite{VS2025}, we removed the rejection criterion for distribution shapes that violate distribution assumptions (as drawing from the copula model in \ref{st:drawsamp} of PAS always produces a proper distribution), we added a range over which \Cref{eqPAS:avMAE,eqPAS:cov} are calculated (this was natural in AS because most steps considered such a range, but not in PAS), we used the mean absolute difference instead of the maximum absolute difference in \Cref{eqPAS:avMAE}, we used $K_1=K_2=50$ instead of 20 (to ensure smoother convergence), and we added the convergence threshold.